fabiennelind/Going-Cross-Lingual_Course/data/README.md

 ## Coded party manifesto sentences

-the file '

-The labeled manifesto data stems from the [MARPOR](https://manifesto-project.wzb.eu/) project, has been enriched with machine translations by Düpont and Rachuj ([2021](https://doi.org/10.1017/S0007123420000617)), and has been cleaned, harmonized, and analyzed by Licht (2023).
+The tab-seperated file 'dupont+rachuj_2021_coded_manifesto_sentences.tsv' contains labeled manifesto sentences stemming from the [MARPOR](https://manifesto-project.wzb.eu/) project which have been enriched with machine translations by Düpont and Rachuj ([2021](https://doi.org/10.1017/S0007123420000617)) and cleaned, harmonized, and analyzed by Licht ([2023](https://doi.org/10.1017/pan.2022.29)).

 Sentences are labeled on two dimensions: